Published on Nov 18, 2019 | Updated - Apr 23, 2026

 Application:

-• For mild and small mould problems, saturate the mould with a vinegar and tea tree oil solution and let it soak for 15 minutes before wiping the area clean with water.
+• For mild, minor mould problems, saturate the mould with a vinegar and tea tree oil solution, let it soak for 15 minutes, then wipe the area clean with water.

 • For more serious mould problems, let the vinegar/tea tree solution sit for an hour before wiping it clean with water.
 Repeat the process if necessary until the mould is completely gone.